dedis/cothority/README.md

 ## RandHound - Verifiable Randomness Scavenging Protocol

 RandHound is a novel protocol for generating strong, bias-resistant, public random numbers in a distributed way and produces in parallel a proof to convince third parties that the randomness is correct and unbiased provided a threshold of servers are non-malicious.

-# Applications

-## CoNode

-You can find more information about CoNode in the corresponding [README](https://github.com/DeDiS/cothority/blob/development/app/conode/README.md).

-## Timestamping

-Sets up servers that listen for client-requests, collects all requests and hands them to a root-node for timestamping.

-## Signing

-A simple mechanism that is capable of receiving messages and returning their signatures.

-## RandHound

-Test-implementation of a randomization-protocol based on cothority.